Prerequisite Information

 1.1.
 Introduction

-In computer programming, a variable is just an alias for a location in memory.
+In computer programming, a variable is just another name (alias) for a location in memory.
 Since memory addresses are often written in hexadecimal (e.g. 0x012f47ab), modern programming languages allow programmers to use variables instead of requiring them to remember explicit memory addresses.

 When we declare a variable in Java, we must provide both a name and a type.
 Here are two examples of variable declarations: